FACT-Finder-Web-Components/documentation/markdown/en/ff-suggest.md

 ## Changing the layout (block/list)

-With the "layout" attribute you can define a basic layout of the suggest items.
+Using the "layout" attribute you can define a basic layout for the `ff-suggest-items`.

-Setting the **block** value results in a layout, where all section child elements are displayed horizontally.
+Setting the **block** value results in a layout,in which all section child elements are displayed horizontally.

-Setting the **list** (default) value results in a layout where all section child elements are displayed vertically.
+Setting the **list** (default) value results in a layout, in which all section child elements are displayed vertically.

 ```html